Writing is hard.

 While tools like the Hemingway App and Grammarly have helped remove my excessive use of commas and passive voice a tool like WordCounter can help you track your most frequently used words and checks for overuse.

-For an all in one tool, you are hard pressed to go wrong with something like ProWritingAid.
-It combines some of the best features from some of the most popular tools and gives them to you in one clean interface.
+For an all in one writing tool, you are hard pressed to go wrong with something like ProWritingAid.
+It combines some of the best features from some of the most popular tools like Grammarly and Hemingway and gives them to you in one clean interface.

-It also gives you up to 20 reports to check your writing and it’s flexible enough to be used for anything from blogging to business writing to manuscripts.
+It also gives you up to 20 reports to check your writing.
+So it’s flexible enough to be used for anything from blogging to business writing to manuscripts.

 Ok, so we’ve got the tools we can write stuff in, and we’ve got the tools to check the writing you do come up with.
-Now, we come to the hardest part.
-The actual writing bit.
-Yea, I know.
+Now, we come to the hardest part…writing stuff that makes sense.

 Lots of people need help getting motivated to write.
 This is especially true if you don’t have a pile of brilliant ideas or topics to cover, or if you want to start exploring creative writing and storytelling.